morrislaptop/looped/docs/mail.md

     'reply_to' => ['address' => 'example@example.com', 'name' => 'App Name'],

-<a name="configuring-the-view"></a>
 ### Configuring The View

 Within a mailable class' `build` method, you may use the `view` method to specify which template should be used when rendering the email's contents.
-Since each email typically uses a [Blade template](/docs/{{version}}/blade) to render its contents, you have the full power and convenience of the Blade templating engine when building your email's HTML:
+Since each email typically uses a [Blade template](/blade) to render its contents, you have the full power and convenience of the Blade templating engine when building your email's HTML:

     /**
      * Build the message.